User-generated video startup Vloggi launches team collaboration in major platform revamp with mission to take crowdsourced video to the masses

 - Create video projects to source video clips from anywhere and anyone

 - Build teams to co-produce video content to your brief

 - Design custom video templates for each of your brands or campaigns

-- New low-cost subscription pricing with free tier for smaller marketing teams
+- New low cost subscriptions with free tier for smaller marketing teams

-- Never edit again with Vloggi’s drag-and-drop video playlist assembler
+- Never edit again with Vloggi’s drag-and-drop video maker

 SYDNEY, Thursday October 3, 2019 – Video content marketing startup Vloggi has today announced a significant revamp of its platform, making it even easier for marketers and individuals with no video experience to design, shoot and assemble authentic and professional-looking video campaigns.

 Among the key new features is the ability to easily

 and to crowdsource video contributions from your teams, no matter where in the world they are located.
 Vloggi has replaced its paid assignments with a more flexible freeform incentive feature that allows teams to set their own prize for video contributions.